FOUNDING DESIGNER

 3.

-When James returns, a quick Pantry Check highlights items nearing expiration and suggests simple recipes to use them—reducing food waste without adding notifications or upkeep.
+When James returns, Pantry Check highlights ingredients nearing expiration and suggests simple recipes to use them.
+Inventory becomes an active input into planning rather than a passive list.

 Feature 3 of 6

-When James returns, a quick Pantry Check highlights items nearing expiration and suggests simple recipes to use them—reducing food waste without adding notifications or upkeep.
+When James returns, Pantry Check highlights ingredients nearing expiration and suggests simple recipes to use them.
+Inventory becomes an active input into planning rather than a passive list.

 4.